Doxuno

 VALUATION METHOD

-Independent Appraisal: The value of the Company shall be determined by a qualified, independent business appraiser.
-The appraisal shall be conducted annually and shall reflect the fair market value of the Company as a going concern.
+Independent Appraisal: The value of the Company shall be determined by a qualified, independent business appraiser, conducted annually, reflecting the fair market value of the Company as a going concern.
+The appraiser (qualified within the meaning of I.R.C. §170(f)(11)(E)) shall be selected by mutual agreement of the Owners; the cost is borne by the Company.
+The Purchase Price equals the appraised value multiplied by the Departing Owner's ownership percentage.

 PURCHASE PRICE DETERMINATION